Image: Shutterstock

 Baby massage time is quality time spent to strengthen parent-baby bonding.
 Incorporating regular baby massage into your baby care routine may help calm down the little one and improve their sleep, growth, and health (2).

 An important aspect here is the selection of the right oil.
 Parents have been using olive oil for baby massage without any problems or complaints.
 Compared to other types of olive oil, virgin olive oil is particularly beneficial for a baby’s skin due to its balanced fatty acid composition and antioxidant properties.
 In addition, cold-pressed olive oil is of superior quality and is obtained through a cold-pressed extraction method, which is not only eco-friendly but also ensures that its natural properties are retained, thus making it an ideal choice.
+You may also opt for unscented extra virgin olive oil as it is much lighter in texture, not temperature treated, and chemical-free, making it well-suited for massaging babies (8).
 Below are some benefits of olive oil massage for baby:

 - Using olive oil as a massage oil is known to be effective in making baby skin smooth, shiny, and healthy.
 It is a pretty good manicure lotion and a perfect moisturizer for baby’s skin.